MicrosoftDocs/well-architected/well-architected/cost-optimization/set-spending-guardrails.md

 - *Resource limits*: Set resource limits to controls costs and prevent overprovisioning.
 Include limits on the number of resources that can be provisioned, the size of resources, and the duration of resource usage in your policy.
 These limits can help you to prevent excessive spending and optimize resource utilization.
 For example, resource limits can minimize the effects of an unauthorized account breach related to crypto mining.

 - *Defined resource configurations*: Policies can define specific configurations for resources.
-You can enforce settings on resources, such as automatic scaling and data archiving, that promote cost optimization.
+You can enforce settings on resources that promote cost optimization such as automatic scaling and data archiving

 - *Restricted locations*: You can use policies to restrict the deployment of resources to specific regions or locations.
 Consider restricting locations to avoid costly data transfer fees and to maintain compliance with data sovereignty regulations.